lvrsal00/bookshelf/README.md

 Simple full stack web application built with Django and React.
-Still in progress.